Jira Forge Walkthrough

 - Below shows a flag with a message that the action is successful.

-- The Change Request Status field on the form will show the change request status in NetSuite.
-The status is now Pending Approval.
-It is also link to open the Change Request in NetSuite.
+- The Change Request Status field on the form shows the change request status in NetSuite.
+The status is now Pending Approval, with a link to open the Change Request in NetSuite.

 - Push a change request from a Jira ticket.

-- See the change request status from Jira.
+- View the change request status from Jira.

 Deploy Changes and Complete the Ticket